History of Bulgaria in Timeline

 1994: FIFA World Cup Performance

-In 1994, the Bulgarian national football team achieved its best performance with a 4th-place finish at the FIFA World Cup.
+In 1994, the Bulgarian national football team achieved its best performance with a 4th-place finish at the FIFA World Cup, led by Hristo Stoichkov.

-In 1997, Bulgaria recorded its all-time low total fertility rate (TFR) of 1.1 children per woman.
+In 1997, the fertility rate hit an all-time low of 1.1 children per woman in Bulgaria.

 In 1998, the Bulgarian government adopted the National Biological Diversity Conservation Strategy.